newinnovations/PDFium-rs/README.md

 ### Thread-Safe Static Access

 This library uses a modern, static, and thread-safe initialization pattern with `parking_lot::ReentrantMutex`.
 On first use, it checks for the availability of the PDFium dynamic library on your system or in a specified directory, and stores the library reference statically for the application's lifetime.
-This prevents deadlocks when used multiple times in the same thread and eliminates the need for complex library management.
+This eliminates the need for complex library management and prevents deadlocks when used multiple times in the same thread.

 ### No Lifetime Complexity